 We invite submissions of demos, prototypes, and industry reports showcasing the development and implementation of innovative IT artifacts (i.e., constructs, models, and methods).
 The reported research should focus on solving or advancing the understanding of issues related to using information technologies and systems to solve business and societal problems in the real world.
 The submissions may describe the problem, the tradeoffs made when making design choices for the artifacts, the evaluation of the artifacts, and the significance of the artifacts to research and practice.
 If available, authors are welcome to present their demos, prototypes, images, or webpages that describe the artifacts.

 Demos, prototypes and industry reports should use Times New Roman, 12-point font, double-spaced, 8.5″ by 11″ pages (including tables, figures, and references and 1″ margins on all sides), and should be 5-10 pages.

 We invite doctoral students, whose dissertation research conforms to the general philosophy of WITS, as specified above, to submit extended abstracts of their dissertation proposals.
 A committee of senior scholars will evaluate the submissions and select several best dissertation proposals for presentation at the workshop or to be exhibited as posters.
 The best dissertation proposal and runner up will receive awards at the workshop.
 The registration fee will be waived for all participants whose proposals are accepted.

 The applicant must not have completed the dissertation, but must have successfully proposed it, by October 1, 2018.
 Dissertation proposals should use Times New Roman, 12-point font, double-spaced, 8.5″ by 11″ pages (including tables, figures, and references and 1″ margins on all sides), and should not exceed 10 pages.
-Please submit your proposal using the WITS 2019 submission system (to be opened).
+Please submit your proposal using the WITS 2019 submission system.